-Colonel Selway was later fired as Commander of the 477th because of his policies, and Benjamin O. Davis, Jr. assumed command.
-At the 24th annual convention of Tuskegee Airmen, Inc. in 1995, Assistant Secretary of the Air Force Rodney Coleman announced that the Air Force would exonerate all of the officers involved in the incident.
+Col. Selway was later fired as commander of the 477th because of his policies, and Davis Jr. assumed command.
+At the 24th annual convention of Tuskegee Airmen Inc. in 1995, Assistant Secretary of the Air Force Rodney Coleman announced that the Air Force would exonerate all of the officers involved in the incident.

-Indeed, the first African-American 4-star general was also a Tuskegee-trained pilot.
-Gen. Daniel "Chappie" James flew in the 477th Bombardment Group during WWII, because his 5'11" frame was too tall to fly fighter planes.
+Indeed, the first Black four-star general was also a Tuskegee-trained pilot.
+Gen. Daniel "Chappie" James flew in the 477th Bombardment Group during WWII, because his 5-foot-11 frame was too tall to fly fighter planes.
 Chappie finally got the opportunity to fly fighter missions in Vietnam, after the military introduced jets with larger cockpits.

-One of over 45 official chapters nationwide, the San Francisco Bay Area chapter of Tuskegee Airmen, Inc. continues the struggle for equality the Airmen began fifty years ago.
-Though most of the Airmen are in their seventies and eighties, their fire and commitment to serve the community has not dimmed.
+One of more than 45 official chapters nationwide, the San Francisco Bay Area chapter of Tuskegee Airmen Inc. continues the struggle for equality the Airmen began 50 years ago.
+Though most of the Airmen are in their 70s and 80s, their fire and commitment to serve the community has not dimmed.

 Their most ambitious project is the Summer Flight Academy.
 Every year, the Airmen offer free flying lessons to at-risk teenagers.
 Presently in its seventh year, the summer program only accepts students from the most troubled backgrounds.
 They provide both ground school and flight training, and even take care of lunch.
 The kids and their families pay nothing, Broadnax notes proudly.